 Fully functional prototypes have been finished and were used for fine-tuning of sound and functionality.
 To be honest, they sound superb!

-These prototypes have been presented on the recent CanJam Europe event in Berlin and were received extremely well by all who gave them a listen.
+These prototypes have been presented on the last CanJam Europe event in Berlin and were received extremely well by all who gave them a listen.
 By Headfonia the SOUL was elected "best amp of the show".

-If interested please drop me a mail.
+If interested in this very special amplifier, please do not hesitate and drop me a mail.

 A switch to the right of the LED's allows to change the filter settings of the DAC-chip used.
 One can choose between classic filtering (phase correct, brickwall) and a filter-mode without pre-ringing (with a slightly softer, more analog sound).